FortiGate

 PC1 is generating MultiCast traffic (10.233.0.3 --> 234.5.6.7) and PC2 is expected to receive the traffic.
 Although both the PCs are connected to the same SSID however, PC2 does not receive the multicast traffic.

-The reason is the FortiAP SSID: 'tunnel' is in tunnel mode and will forward all traffic to the FortiGate.
+The reason is that the FortiAP SSID: 'tunnel' is in tunnel mode and will forward all traffic to the FortiGate.
 In FortiGate, the MultiCast policies do not allow the source and destination interface to be the same.

 Solution

-1) The tunnel SSID needs to be added under a Software switch interface as a software switch will copy the MultiCast traffic and forward it back to all the FortiAPs.
+1. The tunnel SSID needs to be added under a Software switch interface, as a software switch will copy the Multicast traffic and forward it back to all the FortiAPs.

-Once created make sure the IPV4 info is -> 0.0.0.0/0 and the DHCP server is disabled
+Once created, make sure the IPV4 info is 0.0.0.0/0 and the DHCP server is disabled.

-# config wireless-controller vap
+config wireless-controller vap

 edit "tunnel"